MarynaShavlak/itbanda-module-2--lesson-4/README.md

   Users can toggle between kitchen, room, and bathroom photos, with animated tooltips visually displaying the available cleaning services and items for each room.
-This engaging feature transforms our website It transforms our website from a static list of services into an into an attractive and informative platform, making it easier for users to understand the scope of our services.
+It transforms website from a static list of services into an into an attractive and informative platform, making it easier for users to understand the scope of our services.

   ### Streamlined Order Placement 🛒: